efogtech/endgame-trackball/ASSEMBLY.md

 > The black thingy is a flip lock, flip it away from the cable for it to be in a horizontal position to lock the cable.
 > You should not leave the connectors unlocked.

 The short FPC goes into one of the sensors — it will go to the right side.
 Also, take your marker and mark the other ends of the sensor cables.
 Don't skip this step as future you may regret such a decision.
+The marking will help you to distinguish encoder and sensor cables.

 ### Sacrifice
 Next step will require a sacrifice.
 Don't worry, none of your blood will be spilled, unless you're terrible with tweezers.